dhrubach/nlp_bot_restaurant/data/nlu/nlu.md

 - how can you help me find a restaurant
 - pick a restaurant for me
 - please find a restaurant for me
+- I'm hungry.
+Looking out for some good restaurants
 - I want to eat
 - I am feeling hungry
 - I need a new restaurant